Add this reading informational text unit of study to your reading workshop resources for your primary classroom.

 - As with many of our lessons, we want students to access their background knowledge about a topic before beginning a study.

-- In this day and age of information technology, many students already have a significant knowledge base about many topics.
+- In this day and age of information technology, many students already have a significant knowledge base about a range of topics.

 - This graphic organizer provides a place where kids share what they already know on the topic.
 It is designed to be used alongside a class discussion or after allowing children to talk with each other to help build their knowledge base.